LunarStorm97/TWRP-Builder/README.md

 ### Credits

-This workflow is based on the work of several contributors and open-source projects.
+This workflow is based on several open-source projects.